DSL-Lab/DSL-Lab.github.io/_posts/2025-08-17-cogen-motion.md

 ## Exploring Inference Acceleration

-To accelerate inference in flow-matching models, which typically require tens or even hundreds of iterations for ODE simulation, we adopt a somewhat underrated idea from the image generation literature: conditional **IMLE (implicit maximum likelihood estimation)** <d-cite key="li2018implicit, li2019diverse"></d-cite>.
+To accelerate inference in flow-matching models, which typically require tens or even hundreds of iterations for ODE simulation, we adopt an underrated idea from the image generation literature: conditional **IMLE (implicit maximum likelihood estimation)** <d-cite key="li2018implicit, li2019diverse"></d-cite>.
 IMLE provides a way to distill an iterative generative model into a **one-step generator**.

 The IMLE family consists of generative models designed to produce diverse samples in a single forward pass, conceptually similar to the generator in GANs <d-cite key="goodfellow2020generative"></d-cite>.
 In our setting, we construct a conditional IMLE model that takes the same context $$C$$ as the teacher flow-matching model and learns to match the teacher’s motion prediction results directly in the data space.